magnusrodseth/aoc-2024/README.md

 - Use `download` to fetch inputs and puzzles.
 - Write and test your solutions in the generated files.
 - Use `solve` to run and verify your answers.
+- Use `test` to run tests on example data for a specific day.

 ## 👋🏽 Developer Information